 Mark Boccuzzi, Co-Founder, Windbridge Institute, LLC is a research scientist and innovator at the intersection of science, technology, education, and interactive visual arts.
 For more than a decade, he has worked to apply these disciplines to the study of consciousness and psi (telepathy, precognition, clairvoyance, and mind-matter interactions).

 In 2005, he successfully completed the Summer Study Program in Parapsychology presented by the Institute of Noetic Sciences (IONS) and the Rhine Research Center.
-He is an associate member of the Parapsychological Association and a full member of the Society for Scientific Exploration.
+He is a full member of both the Parapsychological Association and the Society for Scientific Exploration.

 He has published peer-reviewed journal articles on topics including instrumental transcommunication (ITC) and mental and physical mediumship and presented his research nationally on field investigations of allegedly haunted locations, photographic anomalies, ITC, non-human animal psi, psychokinesis, intentional datasets, and applied precognition at conferences and scientific meetings.
 Much of his current work applies virtual reality (VR), augmented reality (AR), deep machine learning, and artificial intelligence (AI) to ITC and applied psi research.